princefishthrower/chrisfrew.in/src/content/blog/extending-react-types-for-children-as-a-function/index.md

 # The End Solution

-In totally clean and final solution, we would need to compose an additional component which orchestrates all operations we want to use to manipulate our array of items.
+In totally clean and final solution, we would need to compose an additional component that orchestrates all operations we want to use to manipulate our array of items.
 We could definitely still use the `PropsWithChildrenFunction` for the rendering side of things, but the ultimate reusable and least intrusive arrangement (least intrusive in terms of keeping styling and typing out of the component) would look something like this:

 ```tsx
 interface IGenericListManipulation {